nberlette/nx/docs/shared/nx-plugin.md

 ```

 - The `uniq` function creates a random name with the prefix and a random number.
 - The `ensureNxProject` is the function that will create the temporary directory.
-It takes two arguments, the plugin package name and the dist directory of when it's built.
+It takes two arguments: the plugin package name, and the `dist` directory in which it's built.
 - The `runNxCommandAsync` will execute a `nx` command in the E2E directory.

 There are additional functions that the `@nrwl/nx-plugin/testing` package exports.
 Most of them are file utilities to manipulate and read files in the E2E directory.

 ## Including Assets

 Sometimes you might want to include some assets with the plugin.
-This might be a image or some additional binaries.
+This might be an image or some additional binaries.

 To make sure that assets are copied to the dist folder, open the plugin's `project.json` file.
 Inside the `build` property, add additional assets.
-By default, all `.md` files in the root, all non-ts files in folders, and the `generators.json` and `executors.json` files are included.
+By default, all `.md` files in the root, all non-`ts` files in folders, and the `generators.json` and `executors.json` files are included.

 ```json
 "build": {